OrsiGroup/ParaOpt/README.md

 [ simulation ]

-mode = "test" for test function or "simulation" to run optimization executable = Name of the MD executable called to run your simulation. path = The path under which you run your simulation, relative to the
+mode = "test" for test function or "simulation" to run optimization execute = Bash command that will be used to run your simulation.
+E.g. mpirun -np 4 lammps -in path = The path under which you run your simulation, relative to the
                 current executing directory.
-inFileName = Your LAMMPS input file. processScript = A script to post-process your simulation output to obtain
+inFileName = Your simulation file to be used with the execute command. processScript = A script to post-process your simulation output to obtain
                 targeted property values.
 ```